astrosnat/socialpredict/README/DEV_DEPLOY.md

 ### Clone the SocialPredict Repo

-Now that the domain has been pointed in the right direction and is working on propogating, the SocialPredict repo could be downloaded and run in the meantime.
+Now that the domain has been pointed in the right direction and is working on propagating, you can clone the SocialPredict repo.
+First off, check your GitHub version like this:

 ```
-root@breirfoxforecast-alpha:# cd /home
+root@DROPLET_NAME:# cd /home
-root@breirfoxforecast-alpha:/home# git version
+root@DROPLET_NAME:/home# git version
 git version 2.34.1
 ```
 then...

 ```
-root@breirfoxforecast-alpha:/home# git clone https://github.com/openpredictionmarkets/socialpredict.git
+root@DROPLET_NAME:/home# git clone https://github.com/openpredictionmarkets/socialpredict.git
 ```

+[add more instructions here]

 ### Set Up Environmental Variables for Ports